Whitepages (company): Growth

 In 2010, Superpages and Yellowpages cut back spending with Whitepages from $33 million to $7 million, causing a substantial decline in revenues and a tense relationship with investors.
 Algard spent $50 million in cash the company had on-hand and $30 million from a bank loan, to buyout the investors in 2013.
 He also used his personal house, savings account and personal belongings as collateral for the loan.
 Algard began shifting the company's business model to reduce its reliance on advertising and instead focus on business users and paid subscriptions.

 Whitepages released the Localicious app in July 2011.
 The app was released on Android first, because Whitepages was frustrated with Apple's approval process for iPhone apps.
 Whitepages PRO was also introduced that same year.
 An updated Android app called Current Caller ID was released in August 2012.
 Within a year of its release, 5 billion calls and texts had been transmitted using the app.
-It was updated in July 2013 with new features, such as the ability to customize the layout of caller information for each caller and the ability to "Like" Facebook posts from within the app.
+It was updated in July 2013 with new features, such as the ability to customize the layout of caller information for each caller and the ability to "like" Facebook posts from within the app.
 In June 2013, Whitepages acquired Mr. Number, an Android app for blocking unwanted callers.

 In August 2013 Whitepages purchased all the interests in the company owned by investors for $80 million.
 In 2015, Whitepages acquired San Francisco-based NumberCop to improve the database of phone numbers used for scams in the Caller ID app.
 In April 2016, Whitepages spun-off its caller ID business into a separate company called Hiya with a staff of 40 in Seattle.
 In September 2016, Alex Algard stepped down as CEO of Whitepages, in order to focus on the mobile spam-blocking spin-off Hiya.
 He appointed Rob Eleveld as the new Whitepages CEO.

-In December 2024, Whitepages launched Property Intel, a beta analytics platform that combines its people database with nationwide residential property records.
+In December 2024, Whitepages launched Whitepages Property Intel, a real estate intelligence platform that combines its people database with nationwide residential property records.

 In August 2025, Whitepages launched the Whitepages Pro API, providing developers with programmatic access to its identity and property datasets for use in identity verification, fraud prevention, and property intelligence.